ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/cubeserver.md

 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 				* `matchLabels` (object)
 					* description: MatchLabels ensures an object with matching labels is selected.
+				* `policy` (object)
+					* description: Policies for selection.
+					* properties:
+						* `resolution` (string)
+							* description: Resolution specifies whether resolution of this reference is required.
+The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
+'Optional' means this reference will be a no-op if it cannot be resolved.
+							* default: "Required"
+							* possible values: "Required";"Optional"
+						* `resolve` (string)
+							* description: Resolve specifies when this reference should be resolved.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.
+							* possible values: "Always";"IfNotPresent"
 * `name` (string)
 	* description: The name of the  resource.
+* `template` (object)
+	* description: The ID or the name of the template for creating a CUBE server.
+	* properties:
+		* `templateId` (string)
+			* description: The ID of the Template from IONOS Cloud.
+			* format: uuid
+		* `name` (string)
+			* description: The name of the Template from IONOS Cloud.

 ### Required Properties